beyondtracks/nsw-rfs-geojson-feeds/README.md

 The NSW Rural Fire Service (RFS) publishes a [GeoJSON feed of major incidents](http://www.rfs.nsw.gov.au/news-and-media/stay-up-to-date/feeds) and a [JSON feed of hazard reduction burns](https://www.rfs.nsw.gov.au/funnelback/hr-map-data?collection=nsw-rfs-hazard-xml-new), this project aims to make these feed more developer friendly.

-You can either:

-1. build this application into your own pipeline (using either the CLI program or the NodeJS library contained) or,
-2. use the hosted processed feed of which there are two variants
-    1. [https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson](https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson) - [preview with geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson).
-    2. [https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson](https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson) - [preview with geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson) - processed with the `--avoid-geometrycollections` option for QGIS compatibility.

-An archive of historical feed data is kept as a Git repository at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive) together with a time series visualisation at [https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries](https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries).

 _NSW RFS Current Incidents and Hazard Reduction data is © State of New South Wales (NSW Rural Fire Service).
 For current information go to www.rfs.nsw.gov.au.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0)._

 ## Where is it used?

-This pipeline has been built for [www.beyondtracks.com](https://www.beyondtracks.com) and can be viewed live at [www.beyondtracks.com/map](https://www.beyondtracks.com/map) to provide information about bush fires near bushwalks.
+This project is used at [www.beyondtracks.com](https://www.beyondtracks.com) to provide information about bushfires and hazard reduction burns, appearing as alerts for affected walks and on the map.

+## Project Structure

+This project provides Node modules to build this processing into an existing Node script:

+  - `src/majorincidents.js`
+  - `src/hazardreduction.js`

+Alternativly command line programs are provided for other environments.

+## Usage

+Install the Node dependencies with:

+    yarn install

+Run the command line programs with:

+    ./bin/nsw-rfs-majorincidents-geojson nsw-rfs-majorincidents.geojson
+    ./bin/nsw-rfs-hazard-reduction-geojson nsw-rfs-hazard-reduction.geojson

+This will download the upstream feeds, process them and save the resulting GeoJSON files.

+Alternatively if you've pre-downloaded an upstream feed you can run:

+    ./bin/nsw-rfs-majorincidents-geojson upstream.json output.geojson
+    ./bin/nsw-rfs-hazard-reduction-geojson upstream.json output.geojson

+### Options

+  - `--pretty-print` pretty print the output, otherwise output is minified
+  - `--avoid-geometrycollections` explode GeometryCollections out to multiple Features to avoid the use of GeometryCollections (handy for use in QGIS which doesn't support varying geometry types within a GeometryCollection, see https://github.com/qgis/QGIS/issues/32747) (off by default)
+  - `--avoid-slivers` to try and remove narrow slivers in polygons (off by default)
+  - `--sort=<original|guid|pubdate>` the default is `original` which retains the original sort order, sorting by `guid` uses ascending order and `pubdate` uses chronological order

+## Hosted Feeds
+    1. [https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson](https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson) - [preview with geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson).
+    2. [https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson](https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson) - [preview with geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents-nogeometrycollections.geojson) - processed with the `--avoid-geometrycollections` option for QGIS compatibility.

+An archive of historical feed data is kept as a Git repository at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive) together with a time series visualisation at [https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries](https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries).

-# Features
+## Features
-## Access-Control-Allow-Origin
+### Access-Control-Allow-Origin

 The upstream feed lacks the Access-Control-Allow-Origin header which means web applications aren't able to use the feed directly.
 This was reported to the NSW RFS on the 3rd of December 2015, and as of December 2019 the header still isn't present.

 The sample crontab file allows you to mirror the RFS feed and serve it with your own HTTP server, adding the Access-Control-Allow-Origin HTTP header.

-## Nested GeometryCollections
+### Nested GeometryCollections

 The upstream feed uses nested GeometryCollections, although allowed by the [GeoJSON spec](https://tools.ietf.org/html/rfc7946), the recommendation is they SHOULD be avoided.